alttch/aiosched/README.md

-# aiosched - simple asyncio jobs scheduler
+# aiosched - asyncio jobs scheduler

 Executes specified asyncio jobs with a chosen interval.
 Has relatively small number of features but it's fast.